Vladimir Horowitz: Last years

 Following the Russian concerts, Horowitz toured several European cities, including Berlin, Amsterdam, and London.
 In June, Horowitz redeemed himself to the Japanese with a trio of well-received performances in Tokyo.
 Later that year he was awarded the Presidential Medal of Freedom, the highest civilian honor bestowed by the United States, by President Ronald Reagan.

 Horowitz's final tour took place in Europe in the spring of 1987.
 A video recording of his penultimate public recital, Horowitz in Vienna, was released in 1991.
 His final recital, at the Musikhalle Hamburg, Germany, took place on June 21, 1987.
 The concert was recorded, but not released until 2008.
 He continued to record for the remainder of his life.

-Vladimir Horowitz is buried in the Toscanini family tomb in Cimitero Monumentale, Milan, Italy.
-Photo taken on 2022-07-17.
+The Toscanini family tomb in Cimitero Monumentale, Milan, Italy, where Horowitz is buried.

 Death

 Horowitz died on November 5, 1989, in New York City, of a heart attack, aged 86.
 "I saw him sitting in the chair with still eyes...and boom...and then on the floor, flat on the floor" recounted his wife.
 She continued: "But the thing that is interesting, that I didn't get rid of that chair.
 You know, somebody would think get rid of the chair — no. I sit, every day, in that chair" as her eyes watered.
 He was buried in the Toscanini family tomb in the Cimitero Monumentale, Milan, Italy.